Nick Wiger: Doughboys

-Wiger created the comedy podcast Doughboys with comedy writer Mike Mitchell in 2015.
+Wiger created the comedy podcast Doughboys with actor Mike Mitchell in 2015.
 Doughboys was named "The One Food Podcast to Start With" by pop culture site Vulture.
 The co-hosts review chain restaurants with a weekly guest, including Nicole Byer, Haley Joel Osment, Sarah Silverman, among others.
 Wiger's fans call him the "Burger Boy" and refer to themselves as members of the "Burger Brigade".

 As of early 2018, the podcast is no longer associated with Feral Audio and is now a member of the HeadGum network.
 Mitchell and Wiger use Patreon to bring exclusive paid Doughboys content to their subscribers beyond the weekly episodes.
 As of February 2020, the Doughboys Patreon is the 9th most popular podcast Patreon and the 27th most popular Patreon in general.

 Get Played

 Since June 2019, Wiger is also the co-host (with Heather Anne Campbell and Matt Apodaca) of Get Played, a podcast about video games.
 Until December 2021, the podcast was called How Did This Get Played?
 In 2022, Wiger and his Get Played co-hosts spun off a podcast Get Anime'd following the same format of Get Played, but with a focus on anime television series and movies.